angular/angular/adev/src/content/reference/migrations/signal-queries.md

-# Signal queries migration
+# Migration to signal queries

+Angular introduced improved APIs for queries that are considered production ready as of v19.
+Read more about signal queries and their benefits in the [dedicated guide](guide/signals/queries).

-The Angular team provides an automated migration for converting decorator queries to signal queries.
-E.g. `@ViewChild` will be converted to `viewChild()`.
+To support existing teams that would like to use signal queries, the Angular team provides an automated migration that converts existing decorator query fields to the new API.

-## How to run this migration?

-The migration can be run using the following command:
+Run the schematic using the following command:

 ```bash
 ng generate @angular/core:signal-queries-migration
 ```

+Alternatively, the migration is available as a [code refactor action](https://code.visualstudio.com/docs/typescript/typescript-refactoring#_refactoring) in VSCode.
+Install the latest version of the VSCode extension and click onto e.g. a `@ViewChild` field.
+See more details in the section [below](#vscode-extension).

-## What does it change?
+## What does the migration change?

 1. `@ViewChild()`, `@ViewChildren`, `@ContentChild` and `@ContentChildren` class members are updated to their signal equivalents.